whowell1/whowell1github.io/content/en/blog/Mistakes.md

 **Some Mistakes I’ve Made**

 Missing Persistence
 During one case, an infected machine used DLL injection to maintain persistence.
 I removed the malicious DLL, but missed another file that was executing from a non-standard folder.
 That file was being repeatedly launched by a scheduled cron job.
-I’d only solved part of the problem.
+The machine was not fully contained.
 Blanking on Scripting
 In a job interview, I was asked to write a simple script.
 But anxiety and stress took over.
 I froze.
 Something I’d done a many times  before suddenly became impossible.
 The frustration spiraled and never recovered to be able to solve the problem.